HelpkitHQ/helpkit-custom-backend-auth-demo-node/README.md

 - Node.js (v14 or newer)
 - npm or yarn
 - A HelpKit site with protected access enabled
-- A visitor signing key from HelpKit
+- A visitor secret signing key from HelpKit

 ## Setup Instructions